nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 The second part is to load the **nanoFramework** image in the board flash.
 The best way is to use the [nano Firmware Flasher](https://github.com/nanoframework/nanoFirmwareFlasher) tool.
 This is a .NET Core CLI command tool.

-### Note: the VC++ 2010 x86 redistributable may required to be installed on your PC in certain circumstances.
+### Note: the VC++ 2010 x86 redistributable may required installing on your PC in certain circumstances.

 1. Install [nano Firmware Flasher](https://github.com/nanoframework/nanoFirmwareFlasher).